On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Introduction and Statement of results

-The paper is organized as follows: In section \ref{Sect:prelim}, we recall some basic ingredients in the proofs and list some of their key properties, in particular the estimate of injectivity radius there is the major technical step where we use the technique of blow-up analysis in Riemannian geometry.
-In section \ref{Sect:bdy1}, we prove the boundary regularity for $X^d$ when $d$ is even.
-In section \ref{Sect:bdy2}, we present a different proof for the boundary regularity for all d dimensional manifold $X^d$ which works for all $d$.
-In section \ref{Sect:compactness}, we establish various compactness results for the adopted metrics and prove Theorems \ref{maintheorem3bis} and \ref{maintheorem3}.
-In section \ref{Sect:uniqueness}, we prove Theorem \ref{uniqueness} to obtain the global uniqueness for the conformally compact Einstein metrics on $X^d$ (or $\mathbb{B}^d$) constructed earlier in \cite{GL, Lee1} and in Corollary \ref{gap} we establish some gap phenomenon for classes of conformal invarants.\\
+The paper is organized as follows: In Section \ref{Sect:prelim}, we recall some basic ingredients which will be used later in the proofs of main theorems and list some of their key properties, including in particular the estimates of the injectivity radius.
+In Section \ref{Sect:bdy1}, we prove the boundary regularity for $X$ when $d$ is even.
+In Section \ref{Sect:bdy2}, we present a different proof for the boundary regularity for all $d$ dimensional CCE manifolds $X$ which works for all $d$.
+In Section \ref{Sect:compactness}, we establish various compactness results for the adapted metrics and prove Theorems \ref{maintheorem3bis} and \ref{maintheorem3}.
+In Section \ref{Sect:uniqueness}, we prove Theorem \ref{uniqueness} of the uniqueness of Graham-Lee metrics.
+In Corollary \ref{gap} we establish as an application some gap phenomenon for classes of conformal invariants.\\

+We remark that in the paper, we have provided separate arguments to gain the regularity of the compactified metrics on $X$ in Section \ref{Sect:bdy1} (when $d$ is even) and in Section \ref{Sect:bdy2} (for all $d$).
+In the rest of the paper i.e. in Sections \ref{An introduction and statement of results}, \ref{Sect:prelim}, \ref{Sect:compactness} and \ref{Sect:uniqueness}, the arguments work for both even or odd $d$.